ansys/ansys-sphinx-theme/doc/source/examples/admonitions.rst

 Admonitions
 ===========

-Admonitions are a way to highlight important information in documentation.
+Admonitions are specially formatted blocks that highlight important information in the documentation.
-This page shows how the admonitions are rendered in the documentation with ``ansys sphinx theme``.
+This page shows how the Ansys Sphinx Theme renders admonitions.

 .. jinja:: admonitions